christopherread/Obvs/README.md

 * Easy to extend and customise, allowing integration with external systems
 * Fluent code based configuration
 * Supports ActiveMQ, NetMQ, and RabbitMQ transports
-* Provides serialization for XML, JSON, and ProtoBuf
+* Provides serialization for XML, JSON, ProtoBuf, and MsgPack
+* Provides logging extensions, and support for NLog

 ## Example